Olympic Skier Bode Miller’s 19-Month-Old Daughter Dead After Pool Accident

-Bode Miller is best-known for his days at the top of the United States Olympic ski team.
+Bode Miller is best known for his days at the top of the United States Olympic ski team.
 He is a six-time medalist and has won a gold medal in four different World Championship competitions.
 Unfortunately, his name has come back to light due to a tragic accident involving his 19-month-old daughter, Emmy.

 According to a report shared by Bleacher Report, Miller’s daughter died on Sunday after drowning in a pool in California.
 Miller spoke out about the tragic accident in a statement on his Instagram account.